Characters: Warhammer 40000 Imperial Founders

 - Humanoid Abomination: Not on the level of the Emperor, but the Horus Heresy shows unaugmented humans suffering Brown Notes upon seeing the Primarchs.
 It's described as sensory overload.

-- Hypocrite: When Roboute Guilliman denounced Alpharius' tactics, he pointed to his legion's admittedly illustrious record to prove that he was right, essentially telling Alpharius that he would never be able to top that.
+- When Roboute Guilliman denounced Alpharius' tactics, he pointed to his legion's admittedly illustrious record to prove that he was right, essentially telling Alpharius that he would never be able to top that.
 Never mind the fact that this massive, illustrious record came, not from any kind of tactical doctrine, but rather from having a 200 year headstart over Alpharius.
+Averted somewhat with Guilliman's point of view, he was trying to show Alpharuis the record after the battle; while Alpharius tactics were effective during battles they resulted in mass unrest compare to Guilliman's swift recovery and integration into the Imperuim.

 - In the Blood: The Horus Heresy has established that each of the Primarchs represented an aspect of the Emperor's personality: